 Closest town: Merricks

 Stack up a cruisy 6.5km (one way) of gentle, hilly terrain and reward yourself with a coffee at the end.
-Starting in Merricks, the Red Hill Rail Trail offers picturesque views over Western Point to Phillip Island.
+Starting in Merricks, the Red Hill Rail Trail offers picturesque views over Western Point to Phillip Island and is one of the best dog-friendly hikes in Victoria.
 You’ll share the trail with bikes and horses so be prepared to leash your dog if needed.
 Once you’ve had your caffeine fix, it’s time to put your mug down, flip it and reverse it.